-BEFORE USING CALCITONIN SALMON NASAL SPRAY
+BEFORE USING CALCITONIN SALMON NASAL SOLUTION

 Important Facts About Your Medication:

-- The bottle contains the proper amount of medication — be aware that the entire bottle will not be filled with liquid
+- The bottle contains the proper amount of medication — be aware that the entire bottle will not be filled with liquid.

-- Before opening your medication bottles, keep it in your refrigerator at 2°-8°C (36°- 46°F).
-Do not freeze
+- Before opening and assembling your medication bottle, keep it in your refrigerator between 2°C to 8°C (36°F to 46°F).
+Freezing is to be avoided.

-- After opening a new medication bottle, keep it at room temperature, 20°-25°C (68°-77°F) in an upright position
+- After opening and assembling a new medication bottle, keep it at room temperature between 20°C to 25°C (68°F to 77°F) in an upright position.

-HOW TO USE CALCITONIN SALMON NASAL SPRAY
+HOW TO USE CALCITONIN SALMON NASAL SOLUTION

 - Priming a New Bottle

-2. To ensure proper delivery of medication, a newly opened bottle must be primed before you use it for the first time.
-Holding the bottle upright with your index and middle fingers on the two shoulder areas of the pump, and your thumb on the bottom of the bottle, press the shoulders down fully until you see a full spray (Figure 2).
+If your pharmacist assembled the unit for you, check to see if it has already been primed by pumping the unit once.
+If a full spray is emitted, the unit has already been primed.
+If no spray is emitted, you must prime the unit.
+Holding the bottle upright with your index and middle fingers on the two side arms of the pump, and your thumb on the bottom of the bottle, press the arms down fully until you see a full spray.
 Now the nasal spray is ready for use.

 Do not re-prime the pump before each daily use because this will waste your medication.

 Using the Medication

 Keep your head upright and carefully place the nozzle in one nostril.

 Firmly press down on the pump once to spray the medication into your nose.
 It is not necessary to inhale while this is being done.
 Please note: Because the mist is so fine, you may not feel it inside your nose.
 Also, some medication may drip out of your nose.
 However, in either case, the medication is absorbed.
 IMPORTANT: Do not "test" the spray unit or prime it before you use your daily dose because this will waste your medication.

 Cleaning the Pump

 Storing the Unit

-- Do not refrigerate the unit between doses.
+- Do not refrigerate the unit between doses

-- Do not store the unit on its side.
+- Do not store the unit on its side

 Refrigerated bottles are good until the expiration date stamped on the bottle and box.